exakat/exakat-docs/Reference/Reports.rst

 File dependendies is a DOT report format.

-File dependendies doesn't depend on themes.
+File dependendies doesn't depend on rulesets.

 .. _report-file-dependendies-html: